jerryagenyi/pcr/Folder-Structure-Guide.md

 ## Notes

+- **Google Drive Mapping**: In Google Drive, the structure is under pcr/ (e.g., pcr/ContentVault/).
+The n8n sync workflow maps pcr/ in Google Drive to the pcr/ root in GitHub.
-- **Consistency**: Use `.md` for text files, `.xlsx` for trackers, and `.json` for workflows to simplify agent parsing.
+- **Consistency**: Use .md for text files, .xlsx for trackers, and .json for workflows to simplify agent parsing.
-- **AI Context**: Agents can use this guide to navigate the structure (e.g., Portfolio Curator saves screenshots to `Screenshots/`, Content Crafter saves drafts to `Writings/Drafts/`).
+- **AI Context**: Agents can use this guide to navigate the structure (e.g., Portfolio Curator saves screenshots to ContentVault/Screenshots/, Content Crafter saves drafts to ContentVault/Writings/Draft/).
-- **Scalability**: If Professional Identity Coaching grows, consider moving it to a sibling folder under `JerryAgenyi-Workspace/`.
+- **Scalability**: If Professional Identity Coaching grows, consider moving it to a sibling folder (e.g., ProfessionalIdentityCoaching/).